-Taking care of all generations in our ageing society highlights our interdependence.
-It focuses on what unites us – our mutual hopes and concerns; prevention being better than cure; technology working for all; support throughout life; and giving power to people.
+Taking care of all generations highlights our interdependence.
+Let’s focus on what unites us – our mutual hopes and concerns; prevention being better than cure; technology working for all; support throughout life; and giving power to people.

 We can create a Britain for all ages.
 To make progress, we need leadership and a new spirit in Britain that uses the assets and the contributions of citizens of all ages.

 United for All Ages is a ‘think and do’ tank and social enterprise developing new ‘all ages’ approaches to key social and economic issues – from housing and care to work and technology.

-We work with a wide range of national and local organisations to do things differently in our ageing society, building communities for all ages and developing shared sites where care homes and nurseries are co-located.
+We work with a wide range of national and local organisations to do things differently in our ageing society, building communities for all ages and developing shared sites where care and housing schemes are co-located with nurseries.

-The first ‘shared site’ in this country launches this autumn – Apples & Honey nursery is opening at Nightingale House, a care home, bringing older and young people together with their families.
+The first ‘shared site’ in this country launched this autumn – Apples & Honey nursery has opened at Nightingale House, a care home, bringing older and young people together with their families.
 Lovely BBC news film here.
-It’s the first example here of a shared site, following the USA, Japan, Singapore, Australia, Canada and elsewhere in Europe.
-More here
+It’s the first example in the UK of a shared site with integrated activities, following the USA, Japan, Singapore, Australia, Canada and elsewhere in Europe.
+See more here and here

 How downsizing home can help all generations – see United for All Ages’ submission to the House of Commons Communities and Local Government Select Committee inquiry into housing for older people

-Families get tougher on quality of care – latest analysis of reviews left on Good Care Guide.
+Families get tougher on quality of care – the latest analysis of reviews left on Good Care Guide.
 See news release